-The normative form of the code list is available as a Genericode file referenced at [PEPPOL_PostAward].It is important to note that this is a dynamic list.
+It is important to note that this is a dynamic list.
 Over time new services will be added.
 Developers should take this into account when designing and implementing solutions for PEPPOL services.
 Policy on Identifying Processes supported by PEPPOL

 Format